Earning A 2-Year Degree While Serving A 6-Year Sentence

 This semester Washington took business ethics, English composition, and philosophy.

 "These are really good lectures," he says.
 "And the good thing about the professors is you just email them and they'll email you right back."
-Even though the inmates are not permitted to access the internet, they can download course materials and submit their work and questions to their teachers — a combination of current and retired Ashland faculty and adjunct professors — through their tablets, using secure kiosks located inside the prison.
+Inmates are not permitted to access the Internet, but they can download course materials and submit their work and questions to their teachers — a combination of current and retired Ashland faculty and adjunct professors — through their tablets, using secure kiosks located inside the prison.

 For decades, one man, David Webb, has run the Ashland University correctional program.

-Years ago, until the country got tough on crime, prisoners were allowed access to Pell grants.
-In 1994, President Clinton signed a crime bill that Congress passed, banning prisoners from using the federal funding.
-"This bill puts government on the side of those who abide by the law, not those who break it," the President said in remarks, "On the side of the victims, not their attackers."
+Years ago, prisoners were allowed access to Pell grants.
+In 1994, President Clinton signed a crime bill banning prisoners from using the federal funding.
+"This bill puts government on the side of those who abide by the law, not those who break it," the president said.
+"On the side of the victims, not their attackers."

-When the current program came around, the university went big, offering associates degrees to about 650 prisoners — and building a bachelor's program.
+When the Pell pilot program began. the university went big, offering associates degrees to about 650 prisoners, and building a bachelor's program.

 But the future is uncertain again.
 The program is experimental by nature and set to expire in 2019.
 President Trump's administration has not indicated whether there will be an extension.
 In the past, Attorney General Jeff Sessions has expressed skepticism about prison education programs.

 Still, Webb says educating prisoners is just as controversial as it was when he first came on the job.
-He's put two of his own kids through college, and soon one more, so he can understand why people are upset that a person who has committed a felony is going to school for free, "But we also have to look at, 'what is the impact to society?'
-Because 90 percent of them are gonna return to society."
+He's put two of his own kids through college, and soon one more, so he can understand why people are upset that a person who has committed a felony is going to school for free, "But we also have to look at, 'What is the impact to society?'
+Because 90 percent of them are going to return to society."

 For now, Washington and other prisoners are still working toward their degrees.

-"I don't wanna say this the wrong way, but it's really a good thing that I got here," says Washington.
+"I don't want to say this the wrong way, but it's really a good thing that I got here," says Washington.
 If he didn't, he says, who knows where he would have wound up.